 Let’s have a glance at the format of the balance sheet.

-- After total assets, we will include “current liabilities”.
-Under current liabilities, we will include – Financial Debt (Short term), Trade and other payables, Accruals and deferred income, Provisions, Derivative liabilities, Current Income Tax Liabilities, Liabilities directly associated with assets held for sale, accounts payable, sales taxes payable, income taxes payable, interest payable, bank overdrafts, payroll taxes payable, customer deposits in advance, accrued expenses, short-term loans, current maturities of long-term debt etc.
+- After total assets, we will include “current liabilities.”
+Under current liabilities, we will include – Financial Debt (Short term), Trade and other payables, Accruals and deferred income, Provisions, Derivative liabilities, Current Income Tax Liabilities, Liabilities directly associated with assets held for sale, accounts payable, sales taxes payableSales Taxes PayableSales taxes payable refers to the liability account created when an entity collects sales taxes on behalf of the government and stores the aggregate amount of taxes before paying the concerned taxes authority., income taxes payable, interest payableInterest PayableInterest Payable is the amount of expense that has been incurred but not yet paid.
+It is a liability that appears on the company's balance sheet., bank overdrafts, payroll taxes payable, customer deposits in advance, accrued expenses, short-term loans, current maturities of long-term debt, etc.

-For interpreting the Balance Sheet vs Income Statement, we make use of Vertical Analysis or Common Size Statement.
+For interpreting the Income Statement and Balance Sheet, we make use of Vertical Analysis or Common Size Statement.

-- For each year, Income Statement line items are divided by its respective year’s Top Line (Net Sales) number.
+- For each year, Income Statement line items are divided by its respective year’s Top Line (Net SalesNet SalesNet sales is the revenue earned by a company from the sale of its goods or services, and it is calculated by deducting returns, allowances, and other discounts from the company's gross sales.) number.

 Interpretation of Colgate’s Income Statement

-- Also, note that the operating income has dropped significantly in 2015.
+- Also, note that the operating income dropped significantly in 2015.

 Interpretation of Colgate’s Balance Sheet

 - For each year, Balance Sheet line items are divided by its respective year’s Top Assets (or Total Liabilities) number.